Skip to main content

 Can I use Express Entry to move to Quebec?+

 Not directly.
-Express Entry (federal) is for immigrants intending to live outside Quebec.
-If you want to live in Quebec, you must go through Quebec's selection programs (QSWP, PEQ, etc.) and get a CSQ first.
-After getting your CSQ, IRCC processes the federal PR application.
+Express Entry (federal) is generally for immigrants intending to live outside Quebec.
+If you want to settle in Quebec, you generally go through a Quebec selection program (such as the PSTQ or the PEQ) and obtain a CSQ first.
+After your CSQ is issued, you apply to IRCC, which processes the federal permanent-residence step and does its own admissibility checks.

 Can I get a PNP nomination from Quebec?+

 No. Quebec does not participate in the federal Provincial Nominee Program.
-Quebec has full control over its own selection system under the Canada-Quebec Accord.
-There is no "Quebec PNP" — the CSQ is Quebec's equivalent.
+Under the Canada-Quebec Accord, Quebec runs its own selection system, so there is no "Quebec PNP".
+The CSQ, obtained through a Quebec program like the PSTQ or PEQ, is Quebec's equivalent provincial approval.

 Do I have to speak French to immigrate to Quebec?+